-Our research and advocacy efforts focus on four efficient, cost-effective strategies:
+Our research and advocacy efforts focus on several efficient, cost-effective strategies:

-- Ensuring that Medicaid and the Children’s Health Insurance Program work better for kids and for providers so that insurance coverage translates into real care;
+- Ensuring that coverage from Medicaid and the Children’s Health Insurance Program leads to real care.

 Our WorkView All

 The Oregon Health Authority (OHA) on Feb.
 8, 2016, approved a pilot that will allow health clinics and centers serving two tribes in the state—the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians and the Coquille Indian Tribe—to hire dental therapists to help expand access to care.
 Read More